cesareuseche/cooking-nana-backend/README.md

     `python dataAuto.py`

-    it will send 49 recipes with random ingredients to /recipes endpoint.
+    it will send 21 recipes with random ingredients to /recipes endpoint.
+    Could take some time.

 ### [🙎‍♂️ About us]